 eMSP (e-Mobility Service Provider)

-The eMSP provides the customer-facing service — the app, the RFID card, the billing.
+The eMSP provides the customer-facing service — the app, the RFID card, the billing relationship.
 They subscribe to CPO location data and authorize charging sessions on behalf of their users.
+The eMSP owns the token, sets the retail price the driver pays, and reconciles what each CPO charges against what it invoices.

 A single company can be both CPO and eMSP simultaneously.
-Many large charging networks operate in both roles.
+Many large charging networks operate in both roles, which is why OCPI describes capabilities per connection rather than per company.

 Locations module